craws/OpenAtlas/sphinx/source/features.rst

 User Management
 ---------------
-The User Management Features allows the activation of users for the own OpenAtlas instance.
-These can also be divided into different user groups with different permissions.
+The User Management Features allows the activation of users for your OpenAtlas instance.
+They can be divided into different user groups with different permissions.
 In addition, the user interface can be adapted to the user's own preferences via settings.